 - 2.1 Mayfield School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We will do this by providing help and support as soon as problems emerge.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We are alert to the signs of abuse, neglect and exploitation including online and follow our procedures to ensure that children receive effective support, protection, and justice.
 We do this first and foremost by listening to our children and remembering the principle of the Children's Act 1989 that the welfare of the child is paramount. - 2.2 Child protection forms part of the school's safeguarding responsibilities.
 The Child Protection and Safeguarding policy underpins and guides Mayfield School's procedures and protocols to ensure its pupils and staff are safe.
 All our staff understand it is everyone's responsibility to safeguard and protect children, and the way we try to do this is by developing trusting relationships with children and giving them time to talk to us. - 2.3 As a school we aspire to a culture of zero tolerance against any sort of unacceptable behaviour.
 We will take seriously any reports of sexual harassment or child on child abuse or discrimination of any kind.
 As carers you know your children best.
 Please do not hesitate to contact the key personnel named below to ask for support or to discuss any worries you have for your children and be assured we will do all we can to help.
 We would also like to emphasise that our responsibilities still apply if your child cannot be in school for any reason so, please do not hesitate to contact us.